javascript-tutorial/en.javascript.info/1-js/4-data-structures/4-object/article.md

 1. First -- they are "associative arrays": a structure for storing keyed data.
 2. Second -- they provide features for object-oriented programming.

-Here we concentrate on the first part: using objects as a data store.
+Here we concentrate on the first part: using objects as a data store, and we will study it in-depth.
 That's the required base for studying the second part.

 An [associative array](https://en.wikipedia.org/wiki/Associative_array), also called "a hash" or "a dictionary" -- is a data structure for storing arbitrary data in the key-value format.